Hybrid light-matter excitations and spontaneous time-reversal symmetry breaking in two-dimensional Josephson Junctions: Mean-Field theory

-In analyzing the finite-temperature properties of the instability, we determine the associated critical temperature $T_{\rm c}$ by means of the self-consistent finite-temperature approach, whose details are presented in App.~\ref{app:Self-consistent problem}.
-For a 2D material-based JJ, the critical temperature $T_{\mathrm{c}}$ marks the onset of the instability that drives a spontaneous supercurrent $I$ at $\varphi=\pi$.
-This results from the condition where the mean-field $\alpha$ assumes a nonzero value, albeit infinitesimal, and contemporary $\mathcal{P}$ also becomes nonzero.
-One finds
+The critical temperature $T_{\rm c}$ marking the onset of the TRB instability, consisting in a finite supercurrent at $\vphi=\pi$, can be obtained self-consistently (see App.~\ref{app:Self-consistent problem}).
+This occurs when the mean-field $\alpha$ assumes a nonzero value, albeit infinitesimal, and contemporary $\mathcal{P}$ also becomes nonzero.
+The result reads

 which implicitly defines the critical temperature in terms of $\nu_{\rm c}=\Delta_0/(2k_{\rm B} T_{\rm c})$.
 Focusing on the case of GJJ, isolating the square-root divergence of $\rho(\tau)$ at $\tau=1$, we rewrite the DOS as $\rho(\tau)=\rho_0/\sqrt{1-\tau}+\rho_1(\tau)$.
 As a result, Eq.~\eqref{eq:MF_critical_temperature_implicit_rho} becomes